-If an individual becomes incapacitated without a durable power of attorney for health care, a family member may appeal to the court for a legal guardianship (or conservatorship, depending on the individual’s state) to take control of their health care decision-making.
+If an individual becomes incapacitated without a durable power of attorney for health care, a family member may appeal to the court for legal guardianship (or conservatorship, depending on the individual’s state) to take control of their health care decision-making.
 Otherwise, the court may step in and appoint a guardian (or conservator) to make medical decisions on an individual’s behalf.

 Advantages And Disadvantages Of A Durable Power Of Attorney For Health Care

 It is impossible to predict when a crisis may occur, however, if a durable power of attorney for health care document is in place, an individual will have someone they trust to make health decisions on their behalf.
-However, in the decision-making process, it is important to also consider disadvantages.
+However, in the decision-making process, it is important to also consider the disadvantages.
 Below we will consider some of the advantages and disadvantages of establishing a durable power of attorney for health care document.